“Be quiet, I’m reading.”

-No one knew how old she was or where she’d come from.
+No one knew how old she was or where she came from.

-She leaned back on a deep breath, the pair of curly antennae protruding from her temples spiraled tighter—and tighter.
-On the exhale, words fled her mouth like steam shooting out of a cranky kettle.
+The piskie leaned back on a deep breath and her curly antennae spiraled tighter and tighter.
+On the exhale, she shot words like steam escaping out of a cranky kettle.

 She jabbed her thumb over her shoulder.
 “The stairs, you daft bastard.”

 “Peter.”
-Pippa stiffened, her whisper shriveling into a growl.
+Pippa stiffened, and her whisper swelled into a growl.
 “They’re coming.”

-He surged off the bed, and cold wood shocked the bottom of his bare feet.
-“I’m not agreeing it’s a real threat until I see for myself.
-This isn’t going to be a repeat of last week—”
+“It’s not a real threat until I see for myself.
+This isn’t going to be a repeat—”

 “This one is for real, Peter.”
 Pippa followed him to the balcony doors.
 She pressed the bird and her palm to the glass.
 “I can smell them.”

 The kids liked to prank him as payback for the jokes he’d pulled over the years.
-They never included Pippa in their games.
-Didn’t think they could trust her to stay quiet.
-They wouldn’t have enlisted her to play a trick on him, so maybe the piskie told the truth.
+They never included Pippa in their games; they didn’t think they could trust her to stay quiet.
+Maybe the piskie told the truth.